RNN-VCA-CO/RNN-VCA-CO/README.md

 ## `Note`

-- The .py files in the VCA directory are use tensorflow v2 along with latest numpy version.
+- The .py files in the VCA directory use tensorflow v2 along with latest numpy version.

 ## `License`
 This code can be freely used for academic purposes that are socially and scientifically beneficial.
 However, it is under the ['Attribution-NonCommercial-ShareAlike 4.0 International'](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.